digitaltolkien/people/README.md

   - authors from Le Dragon de Brume’s bibliography
   - artists from the TCG Guide to Calendars
   - senders and recipients from the TCG Guide to Letters
+  - people in the index to Carpenter’s Biography

 The raw lists can be found in `raw-lists` (the bibliography authors extracted using `scripts/convert-bibl.py`)